What is a Charity?

 A body is not a charity unless it is registered.
 Barmoor trustees will consider letting to non-registered organisations with similar objects.

-The charitable aims of the Barmoor 1982 Trust
+The charitable aims of

 The trustees wish to make the house of Barmoor, Hutton le Hole available at economic rates, to groups who might further their purposes through the social benefits of communal living in a unique environment.